 Dr. Chadha has received numerous accolades for her accomplishments.
 She has consistently been listed among the Top 100 Women in Business in Switzerland since 2018 and was elected Woman of the Year in Switzerland in 2019.
 She has also been honored with the World Sustainability Award for her contributions to advancing Precision Medicine and the “Premio Medicina Italia” for her efforts in managing the pandemic.
 In 2021, she was nominated among the top 10 women for innovation in Switzerland.
 In 2022, she received the Veuve Clicquot Bold Woman Award in Switzerland, followed by the “Dean Martin” International Prize in 2023.

-Dr. Santuccione Chadha is keenly interested in removing bias when developing solutions for mental and neurological diseases to achieve precision medicines and she is advocating for the first worldwide sex and gender precision medicine research institute based in Switzerland.
+Dr. Chadha is passionate about eliminating bias in the development of solutions for mental and neurological diseases, with the aim of achieving precision medicine.
+She advocates for the establishment of the first worldwide sex and gender precision medicine research institute, based in Switzerland.

-She is the author of several scientific publications, TEDx and books, among them “Sex and Gender Differences in Alzheimer’s disease” and “Una Bambina Senza Testa” which will become a TV series.
+Beyond her professional achievements, Dr. Chadha is an author of scientific publications, TEDx talks, and books such as “Sex and Gender Differences in Alzheimer’s Disease” and “Una Bambina Senza Testa.”